Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 The warning list of the Austrian banks ("warning list") is a database where specific information on the personal accounts and/or personal loans and business accounts and/or commercial loans of natural persons is stored.
 In particular, this includes information on payment issues and behaviour in breach of contract.

-We provide this warning list.
-We also serve as the central information desk for the debtors concerned.
+We maintain the warning list.
+We also serve as the central information desk for the data-subject debtors.
 With respect to the data processing activities carried out in connection with the operation of this warning list (e.g. collection, storage, organisation of data, etc.), we are the data protection controller as defined in point 7 of Article 4 GDPR.

 3.1.
 Who has access to the warning list?